Our Extraordinary Trainer Partners

-I specialize in the beginning, the foundation, the seat.
-If you just have not ridden in a long while and wish to begin again, or if you have never been on a horse before I can help you be secure in the saddle.
+Terrie specializes in the beginning, the foundation of riding, the seat, but works with riders of any level.
+If you just have not ridden in a long while and wish to begin again, or if you have never been on a horse before, or if you want to improve your riding, maybe finally get those changes, she can help you.
 The basics, the foundation of good riding is all the same.
-Whether you wish to learn to ride to go out on trails and have fun or you have dreams of competing, the basics are all the same.
+Whether you wish to learn to ride to go out on trails, just have fun or you have dreams of competing and jumping 2m, the basics are all the same.
 It's called a 'seat' and having a correct one makes you more secure and your horse will be happier too.

-I have ridden most of my life but began a more serious study of Classical Dressage many years ago under the training of Don Paulhus.
-I have to say that Don is by far one of the most talented riders I have ever seen.
-Horses come to life around him, he adores them all, and they adore him.
-I will not live long enough to learn all of what this man would have to teach!!
-I have also studied various forms of natural methods of working with horses, one of which I really practice with my own horses and it has made a huge difference in them.
-I use the classical training and teaching method I have learned in my riding lessons, but will happily add in lessons on how to longe and general handling, etc. as desired.
-And, even though it's based in dressage it is the very foundation of riding, so whether you slap on a western saddle or a close contact to crest a 5 foot fence, a seat is a seat is a seat.
-I don't profess to be able to teach all of what I have learned either.
-I happily share what I know and help those that want to learn.
-A correct seat is a more secure seat, and a more effective seat.
-It allows the horse to move freely and willingly … less is SO much more!
+Terrie has ridden most of her life but began a more serious study of Classical Dressage in 2000 under the training of Don Paulhus.
+Don is a Classical Dressage trainer, his mentor and trainer was a Head Rider (Oberbereiter) at the Spanish Riding School in Vienna, Austria.
+Don is one of a handful of his students that is certified to carry that training tradition forward.
+Terrie has also studied various forms of natural methods of working with horses, one of which she uses with her own horses as it has made a huge difference in them.
+In her teaching, she uses the classical training and teaching method she has learned, but will happily add in how to longe, general handling, even building a relationship, as desired.
+Terrie has also helped many 'back to riding' adults overcome their fears of riding as well.
+Even though what she teaches is based in dressage and biomechanics it is the very foundation of riding, so whether you slap on a western saddle to hit the trails or a close contact to crest a 5 foot fence, a seat is a seat is a seat.
+Terrie happily shares what she knows and helps those that want to learn or just work through fear.
+A correct seat is a more secure and more effective seat.
+It allows the horse to move freely and willingly.
+Less is SO much more!

 Pay Your Annual $50 Partnership Fee